-The market price for shares of our Common Stock may be volatile and may fluctuate based on a number of factors including: our operating performance and the performance of other similar companies; news announcements relating to us, our industry or our competitors; changes in earnings estimates or recommendations by research analysts; changes in general economic conditions; or other developments affecting us, our industry, or our competitors.
-In recent years, the stock market has experienced significant price and volume fluctuations, which are often unrelated to the operating performance of specific companies.
+- our operating performance and the performance of other similar companies; - news announcements relating to us, our industry or our competitors; - changes in earnings estimates or recommendations by research analysts; - changes in general economic conditions; - other developments affecting us, our industry, or our competitors; and - the stock market has experienced significant price and volume fluctuations in recent years, which are often unrelated to the operating performance of specific companies.

-A NUMBER OF SHARES ARE OR WILL BE ELIGIBLE FOR FUTURE SALE
+A SUBSTANTIAL NUMBER OF SHARES WILL BE ELIGIBLE FOR FUTURE SALE BY OUR CURRENT STOCKHOLDERS, AND THE SALE OF THOSE SHARES COULD ADVERSELY AFFECT OUR STOCK PRICE

-Upon completion of the Offering, our current stockholders and holders of options to acquire Common Stock, including our executive officers and directors and their affiliates, will own beneficially approximately % of the outstanding shares of our Common Stock and the rights to purchase an additional % of our outstanding Common Stock through the exercise of currently exercisable options (%, if the Underwriters' over-allotment option is exercised in full).
-As a result, these stockholders, acting together, would be able to exert substantial influence over us and matters requiring approval by our stockholders, including the election of our directors.
-The voting power of these stockholders under certain circumstances could have the effect of delaying or preventing a change in control of the Company.
-After expiration of a 180-day "lock-up" period to which substantially all of our current stockholders and option holders are subject, these holders will in general be entitled to dispose of their shares (including the shares underlying such options), although the shares of Common Stock held by our affiliates will continue to be subject to the volume and other restrictions of Rule 144 under the Securities Act of 1933, as amended (the "Securities Act").
-Sales of substantial amounts of Common Stock, or the perception that such sales could occur at the expiration of such 180 day period, may materially adversely affect the prevailing market price of the Common Stock from time to time.
+Upon completion of the offering, our current stockholders and holders of options to acquire common stock, including our executive officers and directors and their affiliates, will beneficially own approximately 79.1% of the outstanding shares of our common stock (76.7%, if the underwriters' over-allotment option is exercised in full) and the rights to purchase an additional 2.4% of our outstanding common stock through the exercise of currently exercisable options.
+After expiration of a 180-day "lock-up" period, these holders will in general be entitled to dispose of their shares.
+Sales of substantial amounts of our common stock, or the perception that such sales could occur at the expiration of such 180 day period, may materially adversely affect the prevailing market price of our common stock from time to time.